svelteuidev/svelteui/docs/src/pages/composables/use-persistent-tab.md

 | ------- | ---------------------------------------------------- |
 | enabled | Determines whether the action should execute or not. |

-## Events

-The use-persistent-tab action does not dispatch any custom events.

 ## Definition

 ```ts